 Quit-your-job-and-travel-the-world could be the latest epitome of success for the millennials.
 But do you really have to quit your job to travel?

-My first traveling experience, as an adult, was to Bandung, a city 185 kilometres away from my hometown.
-It was supposed to be a trip with a friend, but the friend cancelled at the last minute.
+My first traveling experience, as an adult, was to Bandung, a city 185 kilometers away from my hometown.
+It was supposed to be a trip with a friend, but the friend canceled at the last minute.

 I was traveling with a group.

 When we visited a museum, the group were flocking the first room we entered.
 It was packed.

 Being short, I could not see anything.
 So I ran to the emptiest room.

 The group started the tour from the front of the museum to the back, following the guide and the timeline of history.
 I decided to start from the back of the museum to the front (time is an illusion anyway).